koengr/QCforBusiness/backups/_essentials/timelines.md

 cleverly combines it with classical high-performance computing in what they call a ‘hybrid’ solver.
-Comparisons and benchmarks of the hybrid solution report results ranging from ‘much worse’ to ‘very competitive’ relative to classical optimization solutions.
+Comparisons and benchmarks of the hybrid solution report results ranging from ‘much worse’ to ‘very competitive’ relative to classical optimisation solutions.
 Because it is unclear to what extent the hybrid solver actually exploits quantum phenomena and little is known about D-Wave’s future plans, I don’t dare to make any future predictions about annealing.